 - 2. The business address of the Company is at 5 rue Höhenhof, 1736 Senningerberg, Grand Duchy of Luxembourg. - 3.
 Schroder Investment Management (Europe) S.A., being the management company of the Fund, is regulated by the CSSF. - 4.
-Brown Brothers Harriman (Luxembourg) S.C.A., being the depositary of the Fund, is regulated by the CSSF. - 5.
+Brown Brothers Harriman (Luxembourg) S.C.A., being the custodian of the Fund, is regulated by the CSSF. - 5.
 Investors in Singapore should note that if they wish to obtain the accounts of the Fund, they should contact Schroder Investment Management (Singapore) Ltd, at +65 6534 4288 to obtain such accounts.
 Investors in Singapore should refer to the Fund's fact sheets attached to this Information Memorandum for information on the past performance of the Fund. - 6.
-The Fund's policy is not to enter into any side letters with investors that may create material conflicts of interest. - 7.
-Investors in Singapore should note that marketing materials appended to this Information Memorandum via URLs are not advertisements or marketing of the Fund, and such marketing materials form part of and should be read with this Information Memorandum of the Fund which has been submitted to the MAS pursuant to paragraph 1(1)(b) of the Sixth Schedule of the Securities and Futures (Offers of Investments) (Collective Investment Schemes) Regulations 2005.
+The Fund's policy is not to enter into any side letters that may create material conflicts of interest. - 7.
+Schroder Investment Management (Singapore) Ltd observes a best execution policy.
+More information about this policy may be obtained on Schroder Investment Management (Singapore) Ltd's website.